Encrypted filesystem on linux

 POSIX

-See encrypting file systems for a run-down on why encrypt a file system and general theory etc. There are lots of ways you can do this and lots of levels at which to do it.
+See encrypting file systems for a run-down on why to encrypt a file system and general theory etc. There are lots of ways you can do this and lots of levels at which to do it.

 In Ubuntu, from 19.04, LUKS/dm-crypt whole disk encryption is the default option.
 For per-user encryption fscrypt seems not too much trouble.
 It works OK on the desktop.

 Downside: you need to type 2 passwords to log in, the hard drive decrypt key, plus the user key. fscrypt doesn’t have this problem; I can log in and use my keychain to decrypt specific user data.
-But on the other hand if my whole disk (well, at least the swap disk) is not encrypted I am vulnerable to people sniffing the encryption keys from my swap file, so this method is convenient for my attackers as well as me.
+But on the other hand, if my whole disk (well, at least the swap disk) is not encrypted, I am vulnerable to people sniffing the encryption keys from my swap file, so this method is convenient for my attackers as well as me.

 Encrypting the whole disk is probably better in the sense that if it is stolen it will be hard to crack it.
 Both methods are vulnerable to evil maid attacks where someone installs a key-logger on your computer while you are out to lunch.